Hampton Gulls: History

 The franchise originated as an expansion team for the 1974–75 Southern Hockey League season in Fayetteville, North Carolina.
 The new team was named after the Fayetteville Arsenal, and was scheduled to play at the Cumberland County Memorial Arena.
 In October 1974, owner Bill Raue moved the team before playing any games, when availability of home ice dates became a problem, and the Hampton Coliseum was available.
 Claude Chartre led the team in scoring with 112 points, and Lorne Rombough led with 56 goals.
-Hampton finished the season in second place, and finished runners-up to the Charlotte Checkers in the playoff finals.
+Hampton finished the season in second place behind the Charlotte Checkers, and lost to the Checkers in a six-game playoff final.

 Before the 1975–76 Southern Hockey League season, the team was purchased by Charles Wornom, a city councillor and future mayor of Hampton, Virginia, for $40,000.
 The season saw the Gulls sharing the greater Hampton Roads area with the Tidewater Sharks, another SHL team in Norfolk, Virginia.
 Art Stratton led the team in scoring with 78 points, and Larry Billows led with 29 goals.
-Hampton repeated the second-place finish in the regular season, and being runners-up to the Charlotte Checkers in the playoff finals.
+As in the previous season, the Gulls finished second behind the Checkers in the regular season.
+They faced the Checkers in the playoff finals again, this time losing in five games.

 In the 1976–77 Southern Hockey League season, Hampton was affiliated with both the Cincinnati Stingers, and the Minnesota Fighting Saints.
 The Gulls were in first place when the Southern Hockey League collapsed in January 1977.
 Claude Chartre led the team in scoring with 58 points, and Pat Donnelly led with 23 goals.

-The Gulls joined the American Hockey League for the 1977–78 AHL season, and affiliated with the Edmonton Oilers in addition to Cincinnati.
+Following the SHL's collapse, the Gulls joined the American Hockey League for the 1977–78 AHL season, and affiliated with the Edmonton Oilers in addition to Cincinnati.
 Paul O'Neil led the team in scoring with 44 points, and Danny Arndt led with 20 goals.
-Hampton played 46 games into the schedule, and were last in place when the franchise folded due to financial issues.
+Hampton was in last place in the South Division when the franchise folded after 46 games due to financial issues.